The divorce cases at time are all encompassing as they may involve every element of the DC family law.

 Specifically, a decree for legal separation from bed and board may be granted if:

 - Parties to the marriage have mutually and voluntarily lived separate and apart without cohabitation; or

 - That both parties have lived separate and apart without cohabitation for one year preceding the filing of the action.

-You may be deemed to have lived separate and apart from one another even though you reside under the same roof as long as you have each pursued separate lives sharing neither bed nor board or have been deemed separate pursuant to a court order.
+You may be declared to have lived separate and apart even when residing under the same roof.
+The qualifying condition would be that each party must pursue a separate life, not sharing bed nor board or have been deemed separated pursuant to a court order.